dwalend/blog/_pending/2014-10-18-Enron-Thing.md

 comments: True
 ---

-The testing in my [graph algorithm library](https://github.com/dwalend/ScalaGraphMinimizer) up to now has all been on randomly connected graphs -- graphs with some random edges connecting nodes.
+The tests in my [graph algorithm library](https://github.com/dwalend/ScalaGraphMinimizer) up to now have all used randomly connected graphs -- graphs with some random edges connecting nodes.
 To test Brandes' betweenness algorithm and (soon) the Louvain method I wanted some graph from nature.
 The Louvain method would be particularly bad at random graphs, and betweenness doesn't make a lot of sense.

 At ActivateNetworks we did a lot of work with social graphs; I implemented Brandes' algorithm while there.
 Social graphs are more sane because [people form communities of about 150 members, Dunbar's number](http://en.wikipedia.org/wiki/Dunbar%27s_number).
 I couldn't share our customers' data, so I pulled in part of the [Enron email corpus](http://en.wikipedia.org/wiki/Enron_Corpus) to use for tests, which I turned into a [still-very-hacky github project](https://github.com/dwalend/EnronMetaData).

 One thing that always bothered me at ActivateNetworks was our base-level assumption that any email meant a relationship existed.
-I can FewestNodes semiring in Brandes algorithm for something else, like the MostProbable semiring with cheezy normalized probability weights from dividing the number of emails between two people by the maximum number in the month.
+I can swap the FewestNodes semiring in Brandes algorithm for something else, like the MostProbable semiring (with cheezy normalized probability weights from dividing the number of emails between two people by the maximum number in the month).
 If that's radically different then I've discovered something worth bugging my old comrades about.

 ## The Enron Email Corpus

 The Justice Department seized Enron's email logs from the company and went fishing for crooks.
 The [Enron email corpus](http://en.wikipedia.org/wiki/Enron_Corpus) may be the largest clob of email available for research.
 I'll let others report [the results](http://en.wikipedia.org/wiki/Enron_scandal); they found what they were looking for.
 [Andrew McCallum](http://en.wikipedia.org/wiki/Andrew_McCallum) purchased a copy of it and made it available to us all.
 You can download the whole works from a variety of sources, including the full text of the emails.
-Most of them are remarkably dull, but are great fodder for a talk on (total lack of) electronic privacy.
+Most of them are remarkably dull, but are great fodder for a talk on (the total lack of) electronic privacy.

 I downloaded them from [Forever Data](http://foreverdata.org/1009/).
-(I could not make up that company's name in a creepy short story.)
+(I could not make up that company's name for a sophomore short story class.)
 I use the email metadata only, which, for each email sent, shows who was emailing who.
 It's much smaller, and in an easy-to-parse CSV format.
 I also only used the data for April 2000 for my tests.
 I don't need more, and github gets cranky about [files bigger than 100 MB](https://help.github.com/articles/what-is-my-disk-quota/).

 ## Experience is What You Get When You Really Wanted Something Else